hurlbertlab/dietdatabase/README.md

 Git points out the potential problem.

 As the hint message suggests, try re-pulling the repository with a `$ git pull origin master`.
+(Note that you need to have closed the database file on your machine before pulling, or you will get a message that your file is "unlinked".
+In that case, just close the file and try again.)
 Usually, this will take care of the problem and you will see a message like this:

 ```
 Auto-merging AvianDietDatabase.txt